Theglxry/Theglxry/README.md

 # 💫 About Me:
-I am a self-taught front-end developer with a passion for creating engaging and user-friendly web applications.
+I am a self-taught frontend developer with a passion for creating engaging and user-friendly web applications.

 ## 🌐 Socials: